AnnikaTjuka/annikatjuka.github.io/index.md

 {% include vimeoPlayer.html id="471925002" %}

-I am a PhD Student at the International Max Planck Research School for the Science of Human History (IMPRS-SHH).
-The topic of my research is "Cross-Linguistic Strategies of Denotation: Advancing data and methods in lexical typology".

-I am interested in how different languages classify the objects around them.
-In my Master's thesis, I conducted the first systematic typological study on body part extensions in object and landscape terms.
-The cognitive foundation of expressions like 'foot of the mountain' or 'eye of the needle' were also of interest to me.

-My main goal is to accumulate the knowledge of various languages and bring it into the field of psycholinguistics.
-Thus, in my last project ([FAHMRRR](https://www.projekte.hu-berlin.de/en/fahmrrr/index.html?set_language=en)), I investigated the recall of focus alternatives in Vietnamese native speakers.
+I am a doctoral student at the International Max Planck Research School for the Science of Human History (IMPRS-SHH).
+The topic of my research is "Cross-linguistic strategies of denotation: Advancing data and methods in lexical typology."
+I am interested in how diverse languages categorize the objects in the world around us.
+The cognitive basis of expressions like 'foot of the mountain' or 'eye of the needle' illustrates that humans use different dimensions of similarity to extend body parts to object features.
+My main goal is to compare lexical items across languages and combine the resulting patterns with similarity measures in linguistics and psychology.
+I am a trained linguist and have a Master of Arts degree from the Humboldt University Berlin.
+In addition, I worked as a student assistant in two research areas of linguistics: typology ([MelaTAMP](https://www.projekte.hu-berlin.de/en/melatamp/project%20description?set_language=en) project) and psycholinguistics ([FAHMRRR](https://www.projekte.hu-berlin.de/en/fahmrrr/index.html?set_language=en) project).

 ## Masters Thesis